iyadahmed/snap_to_ground/README.md

-# snap_to_ground
+# Snap to Ground

 Simple addon for snapping active object to mesh ground

+**How to install:**
-install the python file as an addon shortcut "D" in 3D view object mode
+- install the Python file as an addon
+- use shortcut "D" in 3D view object mode